TimMouskhelichvili/personal/public/static/markdown/blog/javascript-string-concatenation/en.md

 ## Final Thoughts

-As you can see in you have a lot of options to concatenate a string.
+As you can see you have a lot of options to concatenate a string.

 For my part, I mostly use the template literal for normal cases, and the `join()` function when I have an array.